 The Amit Chakma Engineering Building is a standout building and hub for the growing number of engineering students.

 Since people believe the image, it’s important to match all the wonderful copy that talks about it so magnificently.
 A poor image could completely negate all the accompanying copy trying to attract them.
-Images should reflect the beautiful architecture (and engineering) found on the campus of Western University.
+Images should reflect the beautiful modern architecture (and engineering) found on the campus of Western University.

 Just a Beginning with the New Engineering Building